Noah Rothman

-Noah Christopher Rothman (born 1981) is an American writer, editor, conservative political commentator, podcaster, and author.
-He is a senior writer and podcast guest for National Review, and he previously served for several years as associate editor, podcast producer, and online editor for Commentary.
+Noah Christopher Rothman (born 1981) is an American writer, editor, former MSNBC commentator, podcaster, and author.
+He is a senior writer and podcast guest for National Review, and he previously served as associate editor, podcast producer, and online editor for Commentary.

 Early life

 Rothman was born in 1981 and grew up in Hunterdon County, New Jersey, where he started acting in stage productions when he was 7 years old.
 Raised in Lebanon Township, New Jersey, he performed in over 30 high school and repertory theater group productions by the time he graduated from Voorhees High School in 2000.
-He attended Drew University on a performing arts scholarship and earned a Bachelor of Arts degree in Russian Studies in 2004.
+He attended Drew University on a performing arts scholarship and earned a Bachelor of Arts degree in Russian studies in 2004.
 He earned a Master of Arts degree in Diplomacy and International Relations from Seton Hall University in 2010.

 Career

 Radio

 Rothman joined WABC in New York City in 2002 and became a research analyst and producer for The John Batchelor Show.
 In 2003, he created and hosted The Freakin' Radio Show on WSNR.
 He interned for The Opie and Anthony Show on XM Satellite Radio in 2004–2005 and played a regular character on the show.